 "Was this the place Jason recommended?"
-Turning toward me, my blonde, short, and dearest female friend wrinkled her charming, small nose.
+Turning toward me, my dearest female friend wrinkled her small nose.
 She was referring to my flatmate and best friend, Jason.

 My jaw clenched while I studied her large and brown Bambi eyes.
 Her lashes were so long that they nearly touched her eyebrows with each bat.
 Her plump and light pink lips formed an uncertain line.
 In her deep red dress, she resembled a beautiful rose.
 Olivia Clark was a gorgeous young woman.
 Aside from her huge breasts, everything about her was petite and cute.